-where \mathbf{c} is the time-dependent J-coupling tensor in the toggling frame, defined by the RF pulse plus resonance offset (see Supplementary Note 4).
-Fig. 5 displays the χ values for CLOC pulses designed for universal locking of I^+ , I^- , and I_z of a single spin.
-A single CLOC pulse reduces heteronuclear J-coupling by less than 10% across the designed resonance offset and B_1 inhomogeneity range, see Fig. 5a and Fig. 5b.
-Given a pulse duration of 1 ms, heteronuclear J-couplings smaller than or on the order of hundreds of Hz can be ignored as $\chi J \tau \ll 1$.
-This treatment also applies to coupling with a third spin when studying 1H and ^{13}C , such as J{CN} and J{HN} in proteins (LeMaster and Richards, 1985; Liu and Prestegard, 2009).
-Fig. 5c shows residual coupling exists when two CLOC pulses are applied simultaneously to 1H and ^{13}C .
-However, it does not imply the decoupling fails as χ sums all the items of the heteronuclear J-coupling tensor.
+a pulse duration of 1 ms, heteronuclear J couplings smaller than or on the order of hundreds of hertz can be ignored as $\chi J \tau \ll 1$ .
+This treatment also applies to coupling with a third spin when studying H and C, such as $J{CN}$ and $J{HN}$ in proteins (LeMaster and Richards, 1985; Liu and Prestegard, 2009).
+Figure 5c shows that residual coupling exists when two CLOC pulses are applied simultaneously to H and C. However, it does not imply that the decoupling fails as $\chi$ sums all the items of the heteronuclear J-coupling tensor.
 One can also calculate the coherence-locking efficiency when double-quantum coherences require protection.
-The coherence-locking for double-quantum coherence was tested by simulating an HMQC sequence, as detailed in Supplementary Note 7.
+The coherence locking for double-quantum coherence was tested by simulating a heteronuclear multiple quantum coherence (HMQC) sequence, as detailed in Sect.
+S7.